It's Crit Time Again!

 One of the tougher parts of creating critique groups (aside from finding people to join) is finding a place to host it.
 Unless everyone is local, there's no central place for people to share their work.

-Ideally, folks will join my group, hang out and meet compatible writers, then break off and form their own Yahoo group.
-It's easy peasy to create one, and people can even leave a description of their group on my site if they're looking for more members.
+Ideally, people will join the Critique Connection group, hang out and meet compatible writers, then break off and form their own Yahoo group.
+It's easy peasy to create one, and people can even leave a description of their group on the CC site if they're looking for more members.
 Of course, they're free to meet up however works for them as well.
-Partners would just email each other, for example.
+Partners could just email each other, for example.

 If you've never been in a critique group before, it's good to know that there are commitments to be made.
 Each group sets its own rules, but for a group to work and run well, people need to adhere to those rules.
-I've had groups that turned in X-words every X weeks for works in progress, and ones that did whole projects at once over a predetermined time frame depending on the size of the project (five days for short stories, three to five weeks on novels).
+For example, I've had groups that turned in X-words every X weeks for works in progress, and groups that read whole projects at once over a predetermined time frame depending on the size of the project (five days for short stories, three to five weeks on novels).

 Going in prepared increases your chances of success.